jingminglang/powerdir/README.md

 # powerdir
-powerfull directory operation for Linux System but try to use in Windwos
+powerfull directory operation for Linux System but try to use for Windwos